Voorhees Town Center: Future redevelopment

 In October 2015, PREIT sold the Voorhees Town Center for $13.4 million to Namdar Realty Group after Macy's announced the closure of 36 unspecified stores.
 However, when Macy's later released a statement announcing the stores to be closed, Voorhees Town Center was not mentioned.

 On January 4, 2017, it was announced that Macy's would be closing in spring 2017 as part of a plan to close 68 stores nationwide which left Boscov's as the only remaining anchor.

 Throughout 2017 and 2018, many national merchants left the struggling mall.
 At the time, the vacancy rate at the mall was 40 percent.

 In March 2018, Voorhees Township officials moved forward with a plan that declared the mall a "redevelopment area" proposing that parts of the mall face eminent domain.
 The plan called for the township acquiring most of the mall and the shuttered Macy's anchor store for redevelopment.

 By June 2018, the town began accepting offers from potential redevelopers to prevent an eminent domain situation.
 Some of the proposed ideas included "adding microbreweries and making it more like an Xfinity Live-type atmosphere or like a Dave & Buster's."

 By September 2018, township officials had selected Brandywine Financial Services Corp. to "transform the largely vacant mall into a mixed-use center with housing and entertainment attractions."
 Township officials indicated that some parts of the mall may be razed during the redevelopment.

 By January 2019, plans began to solidify further, which "includes beer courts instead of food courts, laser tag, sports bars and outdoor movie nights when weather permits."
 Also included in the plan are more town homes and apartments that could be built in and around the former Macy's.

+Citing the uncertainties of the COVID-19 pandemic, Brandywine terminated its sales agreement with Namdar in April 2020.

+In November 2023, Modax Furniture Outlet opened in the former Macy's.